g1eny0ung/Alfred-Colors-workflow/README.md

 ### keywords

-Use keywords to represent colors, you can find all keywords in [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#named-colors).
+> Use keywords to represent colors, you can find all keywords in <https://developer.mozilla.org/en-US/docs/Web/CSS/named-color>.

 - black => #000
 - darkblue => #00008b